Oph3Z1/Elgiganten/README.md

 # Elgiganten
 The elgiganten.se clone was created for a school assignment.
+Full responsive design.